 “If You Always Do What You’ve Always Done, You’ll Always Get What You’ve Always Got.”
 Henry Ford

-If you have a bad memory that has become a habitual distraction in your thinking, this (2) two minute audio will make a difference.
+If you have a bad memory that has become a habitual distraction in your thinking this (2) two minute audio will make a difference.
+The difference will be you will be able to experience this memory in a different way.
 This visual memory will change in its emotional intensity and it will become fuzzy or hazy.
 First you have to take a few precautions:

 1. If the memory is important for legal reasons such as testifying in a legal proceeding, you should avoid using this procedure.